ossinova/oscardyremyhr.me/content/post/First blog/index.md

 How cool is that?
 It definetly turned me on.

-Topics in which i will most likley write about includes:
+Topics in which I will most likely write about includes:

 - PySpark
 - Regex